Mudpuppy12/ares-renown-plugin/README.md

 #### /aresmush/game/config/website.yml
 Add a route to the top bar menu for the admin management page.
 This route is limited to admin and coder roles.
+Add a route for the renown top rankings.
+This route is limited to logged in players and admins.

 For example: